Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 - much shorter proofs (and hence smaller operational costs) since, again, queries and authentication will be made mostly for recent messages; and
 - on top of archival nodes who store full databases, MMBs allow for the network to have lighter nodes who only store the last $k$ messages (for an adecuate value of $k$), and whose running costs depend only on $k$ and not on $n$  (the total number of messages), yet produce the same membership proofs for recent items than archival nodes.

 This flavor of MMBs would not be append-only (vis-à-vis for MMRs), but would require an update protocol allowing leaves to be replaced.
 An update proof replacing the prior item $x$ with item $x'$ could naively be achieved by first providing a membership proof for $x$ relative to the current MMB root $r$ (the known commitment), and then re-using the verified proof items to calculate the new root $r'$ from $x'$.
+Again, shorter proofs would make this update faster.

+Note that the benefit of shorter proofs for recent items in MMB is doubled in an (on-chain!) update protocol since the co-path for the item has to be traversed twice: once for the membership proof, and then again for the calculation of the new root.

 ##### Account-based chain analysis
 The UTXO analysis we will include in the paper substantiates our hypothesis, but extending it to account-based chains is more applicable to the DOT🡘ETH bridge.
 <!--- TODO: extend --->

+##### Performance of different Merkle structures for a given sampling distribution

+Assume you are given a database $X$, and you know that items will be queried from it by users following a specific distribution.
+What Merkle structure should you use to commit to $X$, to minimize the expected proof size of the queried items?
+For instance, we can intuitively guess that if the distribution is uniform, we should use a balanced Merkle tree, but if half of all queries are for one item, then we should place this item's leaf as a direct child of the root.

+We would like to make a thorough analysis of this question for commonly observed distributions, such as exponential distributions and zeta distributions.
+This would be a valuable guide for blockchain protocol designers, so they know exactly what Merkle structure to use for each use case.

+In fact, we conjecture that MMB and their variants will be ideal structures for various members of the family of zeta distributions, which are common in real-life scenarios.

 <!--- TODO: add
 ##### POPOS (TODO)